 The process began in summer 2020, and the strategy is expected to be complete in spring 2021.

 The draft strategy is based on a framework developed by the World Health Organization and endorsed by the Public Health Agency of Canada and Alberta Health.
 This framework considers both physical infrastructure (such as public spaces, buildings, transportation and housing) and community programs and attributes (such as social inclusion, civic participation, communication, and health services).

 The Age-Friendly Strategy project has been guided by a working group made up of local service providers and seniors.
 The first round of public engagement in October and November 2020 focused on learning about Beaumont’s age-friendly needs.
 It included:

 - a public online workshop (check out the recording on our YouTube channel).

-The spring 2021 public engagement is aimed at gathering your feedback on the draft strategy before it is finalized and presented to Council.
-Fill out the survey here.
+The spring 2021 public engagement was aimed at gathering your feedback on the draft strategy before being finalized and presented to Council.

 You can visit the following links for information on age-friendly communities from: